Barelvi movement: Sri Lanka

+The annual festival cycle at the Badriya Mosque still commemorates familiar saints such as Abdul Qadir Jilani, Ahmed Rifai, and Shahul Hamid of Nagoor, as well as the popular Tangal from Androth, Abdul Rashid.

+Dawatagaha Juma Masjid, Masjid Al Maqbool, Kupiyawatte Jumuah Masjid and Mardana Jumuah Masjid are notable mosques in Colombo.

+While Masjid Al Badriyeen, Nawala, Talayan Bawa Masjid Ratmalana are some other notable mosques outside Colombo.

+Missionary organisation Dawat-e-Islami is also actively working in various parts of the Sri Lanka.

-Relations with other movements
+Relations with other Muslim movements

-The relations of Ahle Sunnat Barelvi movement with Sunni Sufi scholars of various countries have been cordial.
-The only exceptions with whom Ahle Sunnat Barelvi movement has no relations are Wahabis/Deobandis.
-Wahabis/Deobandis were declared out of Ahle Sunnah Wal Jama'ah by 2016 international conference on Sunni Islam in Grozny.
+The Ahle Sunnat Barelvi movement's relations with Sunni Sufi scholars from various countries have been cordial.
+The only movements which the Ahle Sunnat Barelvi movement has no relations with are Wahabis/Deobandis.
+Wahabis/Deobandis were declared to be the enemies of Ahle Sunnah Wal Jama'ah during the 2016 international conference on Sunni Islam in Grozny.